In 1997, the Welsh electorate voted (narrowly) in favour of devolution for Wales.

 The National Assembly (aka.
 Senedd, Welsh Assembly) is a democratically-elected parliament made up of 60 Assembly Members (AMs).
 Their role is to represent constituents, make sure the Welsh Government are running devolved services properly (by asking questions and undertaking committee inquiries), as well as making changes to new laws.

-The Welsh Government is responsible for running devolved services in Wales, with Cabinet Secretaries appointed to control government departments.
+The Welsh Government is responsible for running devolved services in Wales, with Ministers appointed to control government departments.
 They’re led by a First Minister who’s been approved by the National Assembly and then appointed by the Queen.

 Any powers not devolved to Wales are known as “reserved powers” and continue to be funded, regulated and run by the UK Government and UK Parliament in London.